 Species: The Minnesota DNR lists 38 species of Rubus in its county location records.
 The U of M Herbarium makes a list of 54 species that are present or have been reported at one time to be present and gives this disclaimer about the descriptions of the Rubus species: "Rubus is a a very complex taxon with much hybridization, polyploidization, and apomixis occurring within taxa.
 The group as a whole is difficult to separate into species (especially since both first and second year growth are needed for identification) and there has been much disagreement regarding species distinctions, particularly when statewide or regional populations are considered in the absence of the wider distributions of the species."
 (Ref. #28C)

 Uses and medicinal lore: Besides producing edible fruit that has long been used to make preserves and jellies, the American Red Raspberry has some interesting medicinal uses.
 Densmore (Ref. #5) reports that the Minnesota Chippewa used the inner bark of the root to treat diseases of the eye, particularly cataract.
 A two step process was involved.
-First the inner bark of a wild rose root was used, and then followed by taking the scrapings of the second (inner) layer of the root of the raspberry, in both cases - one following the other-, placing them in a soft cloth, soaking it in warm water and then squeezing the liquid out of the cloth and over the eye - done 3x per day.
+First the inner bark of a wild rose root was used to remove inflammation; that was followed by taking the scrapings of the second layer of the root of the raspberry, to treat the cataract.
+Preparation was the same in both cases.
+The material was placed in a soft cloth, soaking it in warm water and then squeezing the liquid out of the cloth and over the eye - done 3x per day.
 Unless the cataract was well advanced, this was said to produce improvement.
 Both Hutchins (Ref. #12) and Harrington (Ref. #9) report that the leaves of the wild raspberry were used to make a tea, either by themselves or in combination with other ingredients, that could be drank during pregnancy, but only in limited amounts to avoid side effects.